-The application scenario of the TICO framework involves the existence of several streams of sensor data arriving in near-real time which are subject to transformations by data scientists, introducing new and unpredicted changes that are not in the original ontology.
-These changes, observed over a period of time, are used to trigger ontology evolution processes.
+The application scenario of the TICO framework involves the existence of several streams of sensor data arriving in near real-time which are subject to transformations by data scientists, introducing new and unpredicted changes that are not in the original ontology.
 While the original application scenario was in the field of Predictive Maintenance, TICO is agnostic and can suggest changes to any ontology following changes in the individuals of the streams under analysis.
-TICO receives as input an ontology and a stream of individuals - through a set of sequential RDF facts - and outputs a set of evolutionary actions that can be executed over the original ontology to generate a new, evolved version of it.
+TICO receives as input an ontology and a stream of individuals and outputs a set of evolutionary actions that can be executed over the original ontology to generate a new, evolved version of it.
+Consider, for example, a stream S of individuals describing familial relationships between people as seen in Figure 1: